 It’s raining again and the kids are BORED.
+The air quality due to wildfires in our region is HORRIBLE and you don’t want the kids to play outside.
 What to do?
 With this interactive Google map of almost 200 indoor kid activities in the Puget Sound area, the little ones will be able to run off some steam and you will never run out of ideas for things to do!

 This map is great for parents and care providers that are new to our area.
 Please share!

 Blue icons are free activities and red icons are activities with a cost.

 If you are using a mobile device, use two fingers to move the map or zoom.
 Press and hold over a icon to see the indoor activity.
 Click any of the icons for more information and ENJOY!

 I am excited to share that Seattle Children’s Theater has put together a special discount for Nanny Parent Connection members to go see The Little Prince!I hope you enjoy the show and a nice evening out as much as my son and I did…

 …Read on for a brief review of the show and how to redeem the discount!

 Happy New Year!I hope you all had an enjoyable holiday season!

 For me (and many others), the New Year is a time of reflection.I look back over the last year and see what worked well and what didn’t for me and my family.I think about what I would like to accomplish in the year ahead.I don’t think in terms of resolutions necessarily, but rather in terms of goals to work on or things I can do differently.

 Perhaps my biggest work in progress is to be more organized because: